Are you trying to negotiate a repayment arrangement using financial hardship? If so, here are some important things to consider.

-First, you obtained a loan you can afford to pay, but now you can no longer do so, because of some changes in your circumstances.
+A Loan you can afford to pay, but now you can no longer do so, because of changes in your circumstances

 Let’s say, John, a bank manager obtained a $1000 loan with a repayment amount of $100 per month.
 He was able to pay consistently for the first few months.
 But, his wife got laid off from the job, reducing their monthly family income.
 While he promised to keep up with the payments, his take home pay will not be able to cover his repayments anymore.

 Second, you took out a loan you cannot afford to pay back

 If you know that the monthly repayment is too high, but you still obtained the loan because you needed it—it’s time to get legal advice.
 You may have entered into this type of financial obligation for two reasons – first, you didn’t know about the exact loan terms because you are dealing with a predatory lender.
 Or, you already know about it but you thought that you can somehow pay back either by increasing your income or working on a really tight budget.

 When Can You Apply for a Hardship Application or Changes to a Consumer Credit Contract Because you are Facing Financial Hardship?